 - Sweets - Besan laddoo and jalebi are nearly always vegan (ask if they have ghee) but most sweets can be made vegan at home.

 - Meat alternatives - Soya chaap, nutrella keema, and Good Dot vegan meat.

 - Milk and Cheese alternatives - Bombay cheese company, tofu (replace paneer), rice milk, peanut milk, soya milk, almond milk, and oat milk.

 I still want more information on nutrition...
 Check out the resources at:

 If everyone goes vegan, won't we be overrun by cows?
-A cow must become pregnant and give birth to give milk (like every other mammal).
+A cow must become pregnant and give birth to produce milk (like every other mammal).
 In order to have a continuous supply of milk, farmers breed their cows again and again, producing many babies.
 If there was no need for dairy (or beef in most of the world) farmers would no longer breed their cattle continuously.
-Therefore the population would not become out of control.
-Also because it is unlikely that the world's population will go vegan all at once, breeding and production of cattle can gradually decline until the industry isn't viable anymore.
+Therefore the population would not likely decrease.
+Since it is unlikely that the world's population will go vegan all at once the breeding and production of cattle can gradually decline until the industry isn't viable anymore.